-- Proof of payment for all work to be reimbursed must be submitted.
-This can include cancelled checks, copies of bank statements or credit card statements showing the bill has been paid.
+- Copies of all paid invoices, canceled checks, and or bank statements for all of the façade work covered by grant.
 These must equal at least the required matching amount plus the amount of the owner investment.
 The invoices must be marked paid, signed, and dated by the contractors.
-Cash payments are not accepted. - All payments must be entered into the attached spreadsheet and proof of payment backup numbered to correspond to each line of the spreadsheet (see example at the end of application). - Lien waivers cannot be substituted for canceled checks or bank statements. - Color photographs of completed project. - Grantee is responsible for obtaining any permits required to complete the project.
+Cash payments are not accepted. - Lien waivers cannot be substituted for canceled checks or bank statements. - Color photographs of completed project. - Grantee is responsible for obtaining any permits required to complete the project.
 Cost of permitting cannot be part of the grant funding.
-Copies of the approved permits must be submitted prior to reimbursement. - Copy of the Certificate of Occupancy or Completion from the office of the Building Official - Certificate of Appropriateness from Historic Zoning Commission (if applicable)
+Copies of the approved permits must be submitted prior to reimbursement. - Certificate of Occupancy or Completion from the office of the Building Official - Certificate of Appropriateness from Historic Zoning Commission (if applicable)